Credit Card 101: 7 Effective Credit Card Strategies

 Credit card debt is a burden for the average American, but this doesn’t need to be your situation.
 Paying off your full balance each month will build your credit score and make a significant difference to your finances.

 Some people make the mistake of accumulating monthly credit card debt to meet credit card rewards requirements, but this is unsustainable.
-According to creditcards.com, the average APR is around 16% for new credit cards — more than three times higher than the typical 5% rewards you might receive through a high-value credit card rewards program.
+According to creditcards.com, the average APR is around 16% for new credit cards — substantially higher than the typical 1.5% flat rate rewards you might receive through a high-value credit card rewards program.

 The bottom line is that if you’re carrying a credit card balance that accrues interest, your credit card rewards will be unable to offset your overall costs.